clumens/scheme/docs/stdlib.markdown

 Otherwise, returns `#f`.  **NOTE:** This function differs from standard scheme.
 It does not return the value of the last test.

+`(append list1 ... listN)`

+Returns a new list consisting of the elements of the first list, followed by the elements of every other list in order.  **NOTE:** This function differs from standard scheme.
+It does not take an object as its last argument.
+All arguments must be lists.

 `(apply proc arg1 ... rest-args)`

 Call the procedure `proc` with the given arguments.  `rest-args` is the only argument that